It's-It Ice Cream

-It's-It Ice Cream is an ice cream manufacturer and distributor since 1928, based in Burlingame, California.
+It's-It Ice Cream is an ice cream manufacturer and distributor based in Burlingame, California.
 The company is best known for the popular It's-It ice cream sandwich, which is a scoop of ice cream sandwiched between two oatmeal cookies and dipped in dark chocolate.
 The original vanilla It's-It has been available in additional flavors since the 1980s.